OSHA

 Maritime (29 CFR 1915, 1917, 1918) — shipyards, marine terminals, longshoring.
 Niche but critical.

 Then there's the General Duty Clause (Section 5(a)(1) of the OSH Act).
-Still, the catch-all.
+The catch-all.
 "Each employer shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm.

 No specific standard for that weird chemical mixture?
-Even so, no rule for that specific ergonomic nightmare?
-General Duty Clause.
-General Duty Clause.
+Practically speaking, general Duty Clause.
+Even so, general Duty Clause.
+No rule for that specific ergonomic nightmare?
 It's how OSHA cites hazards that haven't been codified yet — or never will be.

 Inspections: How They Happen

 OSHA doesn't inspect every workplace.
-In practice, not even close.
+Not even close.
 With roughly 1,850 inspectors for 8+ million worksites, they'd need centuries.

 Inspections are unannounced.
-Practically speaking, employers can demand a warrant — but that usually just delays things and annoys the inspector.
+Employers can demand a warrant — but that usually just delays things and annoys the inspector.
 Not a great strategy.

 The Inspection Walkaround

-Want to learn more?
-We recommend osha ensures that employees have the right to: and what is the relationship between osha and nfpa 70e for further reading.
+Continue exploring with our guides on osha ensures that employees have the right to: and what is the relationship between osha and nfpa 70e.

 Citations and Penalties